bboerdi/new-xlxd/README.md

 ﻿# XLXD (or XRFD)

 Intro: This xlxd is a fork from N7TAE's new-xlxd!
-Within this fork, only the XLX-dashboard was improved.
+Within **this fork**, the **XLX-dashboard was improved**.
 The xlxd, ambed and xrf-dashboard are still the original new-xlxd (N7TAE) ones!
 Changes/improvements to the XLX-dashboard of this version (3.x) are:
   - Upgraded framework to bootstrap 5.2 (from 3.x)
   - Darkmode
   - Added Modules-Page (so list all active modules of the reflector with optional description of each module)
   - Added infobox below the menu. e.g. for example info-box or help for newbies (see reflector: https://xlx409.boerdi.at)
   - Added smartphone-compatibility
+  - fixed "ambed" - ambed main.h needs to include <thread> - see update from the original new-xlxd (N7TAE)
+  - Added "how-to-link-to-reflector-with-UR-CALL-paramater" on modules-page

 The XLX Multiprotocol Gateway Reflector Server is part of the software system for a Digital Voice Network.
 The sources are published under GPL Licenses.